-Arcane Tricksters are a classic combo–this subclass is all about utility.
-You’ll blend magic with your rogue’s skills, and will be able to use spells like Mage Hand to pick pockets or disarm traps at range.
+Arcane Tricksters are a classic combo.
+This subclass is all about utility.
+You’ll blend magic with your Rogue’s skills.
+You’ll also be able to use spells like Mage Hand to pick pockets or disarm traps at range.
 And with your illusion and enchantment spells, you’ll have plenty more than just sneak attack to do in fights, if you can get the right spells to distract or disarm enemies.

 Assassins take the single target damage of the Rogue and ultra specialize in it.
-With the ability to generate automatic critical hits (important for sneak attackers) and to layer perform a death strike, you will be good at killing your opponents, one at a time.
-This one can take a little bit of work to get right, so you might talk to your DM before selecting it.
-The assassination ability is very strong, but it’s also very situational, so you might want to make sure you’ll have the chance to pull it off first.
+The ability to generate automatic critical hits is important for sneak attackers.
+You can also perform a death strike, so you’ll be good at killing your opponents one at a time.
+This one can take a little bit of work to get right, so talk to your DM before selecting it.
+The assassination ability is very strong, but it’s also very situational.
+So you might want to make sure you’ll have the chance to pull it off first.

 Inquisitives combine a rogue’s love of having the right skills (in this case with a focus on learning secrets) for the right job.
-Of course, a good inquisitive can also make sure their sneak attacks hit harder while still being fairly reliable in terms of seeing it land.
+Of course, a good inquisitive can also make sure their sneak attacks hit harder.
+Meanwhile, they’re still fairly reliable in terms of seeing it land.

 Masterminds can manipulate, disguise, and spy on your enemies.
-But they are also surprisingly good at supporting the party–Master of Tactics and Misdirection are great tools in the middle of a fight, and outside of combat, they are great at making friends.
+But they’re also surprisingly good at supporting the party.
+Master of Tactics and Misdirection are great tools in the middle of a fight.
+And outside of combat, they are great at making friends.

 Phantoms are Rogues that have been touched by the power of death.
 They command spectral magics in order to deal extra damage.
 This is an odd rogue, but it’s probably one of my favorites.
 You’ll be dealing damage a fair amount, but will also have grave powers that make you useful when exploring.

 Scouts are masters of mobility.
 Cunning action has nothing on the positioning aspects of a Scout.
-Whether you’re using their abilities to close with your enemies or to keep them at bay while you whittle them down with ranged attacks, abilities like Skirnisher and Superior Mobility can ensure you’re where you need to be.
-And while you don’t really gain a combat trick until 13th level, both 13th and 17th have some great abilities on offer–who doesn’t want to use Sneak Attack twice in a round.
+Abilities like Skirnisher and Superior Mobility can ensure you’re where you need to be.
+You can use your abilities to keep enemies close or far away while you whittle them down with ranged attacks.
+And while you don’t gain a combat trick until 13th level, both 13th and 17th have some great abilities on offer.
+Who doesn’t want to use Sneak Attack twice in a round?

 Soulknife Rogues are another unusual choice–they use the power of their mind to manifest blades of psionic energy.
-If you want to play a rogue who can deal extra damage, as well as turning invisible, then this is the class for you.
+If you want to play an invisible rogue who can deal extra damage, then this is the class for you.

 Swashbucklers are perfect for being the most stylish, charming, charismatic brawler you can be.
-You’ll be great at holding an enemy’s attention, with special abilities like Fancy Footwork helping to keep you alive, while abilities like Rakish Audacity and Master Duelist helping you to punch well above your weight.
+You’ll be great at holding an enemy’s attention, with special abilities like Fancy Footwork helping to keep you alive.
+Meanwhile, abilities like Rakish Audacity and Master Duelist help you to punch well above your weight.

 Thief of course, is the classic archetype.
 With abilities that let them do all the normal rogue stuff, but like, turned up to 11.
 You can thief harder, better, faster, and stronger than the others.
-You’ll have one of the widest varieties of bonus actions out there as well, with everything from trapfinding, to lockpicking, to straight up taking two turns in a row.
+You’ll have one of the widest varieties of bonus actions out there as well.
+Access everything from trapfinding, to lockpicking, to straight up taking two turns in a row.